-Netlify Build Plugins extend the functionality of the Netlify Build process.
+Netlify Build Plugins are integrations that extend the functionality of the Netlify Build process.
 You can install plugins made by others, or write your own.
-You can save them locally in your repository, or share them with others using npm and the Netlify plugins directory.
+You can save them locally in your repository, or share them with others.

 Build Plugins expand what your Netlify builds are capable of.
 For example, you can use plugins to:

 - speed up builds by optimizing and debugging your build cache

 - import and convert data from external sources

 - check for broken links in a site after building

 - analyze and optimize site asset handling for better runtime performance

 - generate content like sitemaps, RSS feeds, and search indexes

 # Install a plugin